troessner/ecircle/README.md

 This gem aims to be a full-fledged solution for the ecircle API, the [synchronous one](http://webservices.ecircle-ag.com/soap/javadoc/com/ecircleag/webservices/EcMApi.html) and the [asynchronous one](http://developer.ecircle-ag.com/apiwiki/wiki/AsynchronousAPI).

-The API coverage is far from complete.
+The API coverage is far from complete, however as far as I can see the most useful / frequent methods are covered.

-However, the existing API coverage can be considered stable and is used in production.
+The existing API methods can be considered stable and are used in production.

 Features
 -------------

-So far just a couple of methods:
+###Synchronous API

+The following methods are implemented:

+* createMember
-* create_member
+* createOrUpdateUserByEmail
-* create_or_update_user_by_email
+* deleteGroup
-* delete_member
+* deleteMember
 * logon (only for debugging purposes)
+* logout
-* send_parametrized_single_message_to_user
+* sendParametrizedSingleMessageToUser

 See the [online API documentation](http://rubydoc.info/github/troessner/ecircle/master/frames) for details on arguments and return values

+###Asnchronous API

+Since the asynchronous API is neither documented by ecircle nor intuitive at all, you're on your own.
+Jump to the examples section and good luck.

 To do
 -------------

-* Implement missing API methods
+* Implement missing API methods:
+ * createOrUpdateGroup
+ * deleteUser
+ * deleteUserByEmail
+ * lookupGroups
-* Specs
+* Write specs
-* Remove JobPackage from gem since this is highly specific

 Configuration
 -------------